 Humans should get freedom to express themselves and to adjust their actions to new circumstances.

-Software should not be designed to give unfair advantage to the most experienced users.

-Programmer egotism must be recognized and countered.
+Restrictions and "newspeak" should be avoided.
+Software should not be designed to give unfair advantage to the most experienced users. countered.
+Programmer egotism must be recognized and